Cytopathology Fellowship Curriculum

 - You will participate in the planning of and give a lecture at our regional cytopathology symposium.

-- You will participate in clinical research projects utilizing resources in the department as well as affiliated institutions with an opportunity for presentation at the national meetings of the American Society of Cytopathology and/or the United States and Canadian Academy of Pathology.
+- You will participate in scholarly activities/research projects utilizing resources in the department as well as affiliated institutions

-In addition, fellows are required to attend mandatory conferences throughout the entire year.
+In addition, fellows are required to attend mandatory cytology-related conferences throughout the entire year.

 Cytopathology Fellowship Curriculum Checklist